dempsbx/LOTRQuoteRandomizer/README.md

 ## License

 Feel free to use, modify, and distribute this script as you see fit.
-Please give credit if you use this in a public project.

 ## Acknowledgments